 The Company is exposed to foreign denominated cash flow fluctuations in connection with third party and intercompany sales and purchases and, historically, third party financing arrangements.
 The Company primarily uses foreign currency forward and option contracts to hedge certain of these risks.
 In addition, the Company utilizes interest rate swaps to manage its exposure to changes in interest rates.
 Derivatives managing the Company's cash flow exposures generally mature within three years or less, with a maximum maturity of five years.
 Throughout the term of the designated cash flow hedge relationship, but at least quarterly, a retrospective evaluation and prospective assessment of hedge effectiveness is performed.
-All components of the Company's derivative instruments' gains or losses are included in the assessment of hedge effectiveness.
-In the event the relationship is no longer effective, the Company recognizes the change in the fair value of the hedging derivative instrument from the date the hedging derivative instrument became no longer effective immediately in the Company's Consolidated Statements of Operations.
-In conjunction with its effectiveness, if any, is recognized immediately on the Company's Consolidated Statements of Operations in selling, general and administrative expenses.
+All components of the Company's derivative instruments' gains or losses are included in the assessment of hedge effective, the Company recognizes the change in the fair value of the hedging derivative instrument from the date the hedging derivative instrument became no longer effective immediately in the Company's Consolidated Statements of Operations.
+In conjunction with its effectiveness testing, the Company also evaluates ineffectiveness associated with the hedge relationship.
+Resulting ineffectiveness, if any, is recognized immediately on the Company's Consolidated Statements of Operations in selling, general and administrative expenses.